-Many Christians feel that they should be immune to depression.
+Many Christians feel that they should be immune to negative feelings such as depression.
 But what about Elijah, Jonah, David, Solomon and Jeremiah?
 They suffered through periods of emotional turmoil that sound very much like clinical depression.
-Were these heros of the Bible blessed by the trials God allowed them, and do all things really work together for good?
-And was Paul's "thorn in the flesh" an unwelcome blessing for both Paul and for us?
+Were these heroes of the Bible blessed by the trials God allowed them?
+And do all things really work together for good?
+Was Paul's "thorn in the flesh" an unwelcome blessing for both Paul and for us?

 The Unwelcome Blessing sheds light on this paradox and explains much more about pain in the life of a believer. https://www.youtube.com/watch?v=yScNh8kpu40

 Readers will find HOPE in this resource book written especially for depressed and bipolar believers and their loved ones.
 Sometimes our best hope lies in medication, but the biochemical hope that God offers should always be combined with both counseling and the wisdom found in God's word.
 As it says in Isaiah, "those who hope in the Lord will renew their strength."